kraif999/ATS/README.md

     AlphaEngine --|> AlphaEngineMult
 ```

-Below is an example of Bitcoin's performance based on the **SMA strategy** with a simple 40-day moving window which is superior than the passive (buy-and-hold) strategy.
+Below is an example of Bitcoin's performance based on the **SMA strategy** with a Hull Moving Average (100-day window) which is superior than the passive (buy-and-hold) strategy.

 **Key Visualization:**